Lupin75/First_project/README.md

 2. Once all the files are in place, compile the story.cpp file with the following command. `g++ -std=c++17 story.cpp -lsfml-system -lsfml-audio -I"resources/library/include" -L"resources/library/lib" -o ./bin/game` or by using the commands compile.bat and run.bat
 3. The executable file will be created in bin folder.
 4. double click on the executable to run the game.

 # TODO:
+ * game title
  * Main menu integration
- * Include Animation
- * Some bug fixes